ayeshuukhan/CO2-Emission-Estimator/README.md

-# Car Emission Prediction using Linear Regression 🚗💨
+# CO2 Emission Prediction using Linear Regression 🚗💨

 This mini project uses a **linear regression model** to predict the **CO2 emission** of vehicles based on their **engine size**.